 Still, I generally save my carne consumption for lunch or dinner at Perfecto’s, a no-frills mom and pop—make that madre y padre—restaurant.
 The beef tamales, made with pillowy masa that has a touch of sweetness, are my idea of a light meal here.
 The red chile beef combination plate is a comfort food indulgence, as is the hearty albondigas (meatballs) soup.
 The dining room is small, with a few family-size booths and Formica-topped tables for four.
 The size adds to the cozy atmosphere, as does the warmth of the staff.
 Perfecto’s opened in 2009, so it wasn’t around when I first came to town, but it’s exactly the type of place that made me realize I wouldn’t be feeling too homesick for Manhattan.

 Some Like it Caliente

 A Tasty Sampling of “The Best 23 Miles of Mexican Food” in Tucson, Arizona by Edie Jarolim I know I’m not alone in craving Mexican...
 Read More

-June 17, 2017 JW Marriott Tucson Starr Pass Resort What is The Best 23 Miles of Mexican Food ?
-It’s an adventure of incredible food...
+(June 2018 Date Coming Soon!)
+JW Marriott Starr Pass Resort & Spa What is The Best 23 Miles of Mexican Food ?
+It’s an adventure...
 Read More